datalogics/pdf-rest-postman-collection/README.md

 <br>

 ## API Code Samples
-Easily integrate pdfRest with your application by starting from functional [code samples](https://github.com/datalogics/pdf-rest-api-samples) with Python, PHP, JavaScript (Node), and cURL.
+Easily integrate pdfRest with your application by starting from functional [Code Samples](https://github.com/datalogics/pdf-rest-api-samples) with Python, PHP, JavaScript (Node), and cURL.

 <br>